‘The Outsiders’ Still Inspiring Film Fans 36 Years After Its Release

 Rob Lowe posted a throwback photo of himself to Instagram decked out as Sodapop Curtis, celebrating the film’s release on March 26, 1983.
 He noted that the movie “changed his life” and that he was “honored” to be “part of a movie that continues to mean so much to so many.”
 He then told his followers to “Stay Gold,” an iconic phrase in the film spoken by the character of Johnny Cade (Macchio) as he lay dying.

-“Stay gold” is a reference to the Robert Frost poem Ponyboy recites to Johnny while the two are hiding out after Johnny killed Soc Bob.
+“Stay Gold” is a reference to the Robert Frost poem Ponyboy recites to Johnny while the two are hiding out after Johnny killed Soc Bob.
 Ponyboy and Johnny were attacked in a park by Bob, Randy, and three other Socs.
 After they attempted to drown Ponyboy in a fountain, Johnny pulled out his switchblade and stabbed Bob to death.

 A line in the poem reads, “Nothing gold can stay,” which is what Johnny told his friend during his final moments.